nodejs/abi-stable-node/napi_js_data.md

 - `napi_ok` if the API succeeded.

 #### Description
-This API is used to retrieve the underlying data buffer of an node::Buffer and it's length.
+This API is used to retrieve the underlying data buffer of a node::Buffer and it's length.
+Warning: Use caution while using this API since the underlying data buffer's lifetime is not guaranteed if it's managed by the VM.

 ### *napi_get_global*